franktan98/php_design_pattern/ModelViewController/README.md

 HelloModel.php a simple class providing data to controller class HelloView.php a simple html page with some php coding as display template.

+mvc_call.php show how the controller call by php.
 ## Credits
 qqtan
 </content>